TurBoss/FFNx/docs/mods/audio_engine.md

 ## Audio Engine

-The new FFNx Audio Engine is completely configurable by you!
+The new tnx3000 Audio Engine is completely configurable by you!
 Every audio layer can now have its own `config.toml` file, which through it you can customize the Audio Engine behavior when a track is going to be played.

-The `config.toml` MUST BE within the relative configured `external_*_path` entry in the [FFNx.toml](misc/FFNx.toml) file.
+The `config.toml` MUST BE within the relative configured `external_*_path` entry in the [tnx3000.toml](misc/tnx3000.toml) file.
 For example, for the SFX layer on default configuration, the file should be placed in `sfx/config.toml`.

-Feel free to check the example configuration included in each FFNx release.
+Feel free to check the example configuration included in each tnx3000 release.

 ### Audio Engine Layers

 The current supported Audio Engine layers are:

-- [SFX](misc/FFNx.SFX.toml): in-game audio sound effects ( menu cursor sound, battle sword slash sound, etc. )
+- [SFX](misc/tnx3000.SFX.toml): in-game audio sound effects ( menu cursor sound, battle sword slash sound, etc. )
-- [Music](misc/FFNx.music.toml): in-game audio music ( world theme, field theme, etc. )
+- [Music](misc/tnx3000.music.toml): in-game audio music ( world theme, field theme, etc. )
 - Voice: in-game audio voice acting ( dialog voice acting )
 - Ambient: in-game audio atmosphere effects